Esi-Mena/Instagram/Documents/Milestone-5/Design/Design Patterns.md

 ## Conclusion

-The implementation of the MVC pattern in the Django Instagram clone app provides a clear separation of concerns, aligning with Django's architectural best practices.
+The implementation of the MVC pattern in our app provides a clear separation of concerns, aligning with Django's architectural best practices.
 This structure enhances the application's maintainability and scalability, making future developments and modifications more manageable.